-(See Adrian Olivier, "Frameworks for our past: a review of research frameworks, strategies and perceptions", English Heritage 1996.
-This is available to download free of charge from the English Heritage website.
-Click on "publications" and then on "free publications".)
+(See Adrian Olivier, "Frameworks for our past: a review of research frameworks, strategies and perceptions", Publisher: English Heritage.)

-In Surrey we have effectively completed the resource assessment phase, for example with the books "The archaeology of Surrey to 1540" and "Aspects of archaeology and history in Surrey".
+In Surrey we have effectively completed the resource assessment phase, for example with the books "The archaeology of Surrey to 1540" (published in 1987) and "Aspects of archaeology and history in Surrey" (2004).
 We have therefore been able to concentrate on the agenda and strategy sections.
 Following a conference in October 2005, a series of seminars was held between January and March 2006 to consider the important questions and ways in which they might be answered.

 More time was devoted to the period after about AD1500 both because there is a lot of material and because we have devoted less time to it previously.
 Papers circulated in advance of these seminars and notes arising from them may be accessed from this page.
 A SARF document was then produced in draft and circulated for comment, and this process was then repeated with a second draft.
 Completion of a final document was marked by a conference in October 2006.

 There was the usual problem of how to tackle the subject: chronologically or by theme?
 Others have mostly settled for chronology with added themes and this seems best in view of the way archaeological specialisms generally work, at least for the earlier periods.

 We have tried to have our cake and eat it too, by tackling the chronological topics using common themes.
 These themes are then considered together, and a number of overarching themes, such as the influence of geology, the effect of London and links to neighbouring areas, are also to be discussed.